jing12e/advanced_nlp/README.md

 - tqdm
 - matplotlib

-2. The script can be via command line or terminal with optional arguments.
+2. The script can be run via command line or terminal with optional arguments.
 Example:

 ```
 python featurize.py --eval_num=10